jevontrei/JoelvonTreifeldt_T2A2/README.md

 6 to >5 pts HD
 Meets D, and includes appropriate code examples supporting the descriptions. -->

 **AFTER CODING begins**

+doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email no worries.
+BUT! that will cause confusion with logging in. how do you know what someone is trying to log in as? use roles?
+In future, create separate login endpoints for each user type.

 #### Patient model